slavisakrstic/postblog/frontend/README.md

 - Frontned Application

 ## Run in docker
+- `docker network create tx` - if it is not created
+- `docker network create pgadmin` - if it is not created
-- docker-componse up -d - Fackend application
+- `docker-compose up -d` - Frontend application

 ## URLs
 - Applicaction is running on http://localhost:3020